 If the UE is configured with downlink cells for which the UE is provided monitoringCapabilityConfig = r15monitoringcapability and downlink cells for which the UE is provided monitoringCapabilityConfig = r17monitoringcapability for the active DL BWPs, Ncellscap-r17 is replaced by Ncells,r17/r15cap-r17.
 If the UE is configured with downlink cells for which the UE is provided monitoringCapabilityConfig = r16monitoringcapability and downlink cells for which the UE is provided monitoringCapabilityConfig = r17monitoringcapability for the active DL BWPs, Ncellscap-r17 is replaced by Ncells,r17/r16cap-r17.
-If the UE is configured with downlink cells for which the UE is provided monitoringCapabilityConfig = r15monitoringcapability and monitoringCapabilityConfig = r16monitoringcapability and downlink cells for which the UE is provided monitoringCapabilityConfig = r17monitoringcapability for the active DL BWPs, Ncellscap-r17 is replaced by Ncells,r17/{r15,r16}cap-r17.
+If the UE is configured with downlink cells for which the UE is provided monitoringCapabilityConfig = r15monitoringcapability and downlink cells for which the UE is provided monitoringCapabilityConfig = r16monitoringcapability and downlink cells for which the UE is provided monitoringCapabilityConfig = r17monitoringcapability for the active DL BWPs, Ncellscap-r17 is replaced by Ncells,r17/{r15,r16}cap-r17.
 If, for one or more of the cells, the UE is provided with monitoringCapabilityConfig = r16monitoringcapability, γ=1.

 If a UE is configured Ncells,r17,0DL,μ+Ncells,r17,1DL,μ downlink cells for which the UE is provided monitoringCapabilityConfig = r17monitoringcapability for the active DL BWPs of the scheduling cells, and with Ncells,r17,0DL,Xs,μ+Ncells,r17,1DL,Xs,μ of the Ncells,r17,0DL,μ+Ncells,r17,1DL,μ downlink cells using any combination Xs,Ys for a group of Xs slots for PDCCH monitoring, where μ=56Ncells,r17,0DL,μ+γ∙Ncells,r17,1DL,μ>Ncellscap-r17, a DL BWP of an activated cell is the active DL BWP of the activated cell, and a DL BWP of a deactivated cell is the DL BWP with index provided by firstActiveDownlinkBWP-Id for the deactivated cell, the UE is not required to monitor more than MPDCCHtotal,Xs,μ=Ncellscap-r17⋅MPDCCHmax,Xs,μ⋅Ncells,r17,0DL,Xs,μ+γ∙Ncells,r17,1DL,Xs,μj=56Ncells,r17,0DL,j+γ∙Ncells,r17,1DL,j PDCCH candidates, or more than CPDCCHtotal,Xs,μ=Ncellscap-r17⋅CPDCCHmax,Xs,μ⋅Ncells,r17,0DL,Xs,μ+γ∙Ncells,r17,1DL,Xs,μj=56Ncells,r17,0DL,j+γ∙Ncells,r17,1DL,j non-overlapped CCEs, per group of Xs slots on the active DL BWP(s) of scheduling cell(s) from the Ncells,r17,0DL,Xs,μ+Ncells,r17,1DL,Xs,μ downlink cells where Ncells,r17,0DL,j+Ncells,r17,1DL,j is a number of configured cells with associated PDCCH candidates monitored in the active DL BWPs of the scheduling cells using SCS configuration j.

-If the UE is configured Ncells,r17,0DL,j+Ncells,r17,1DL,j downlink cells for which the UE is provided both monitoringCapabilityConfig = r15monitoringcapability or monitoringCapabilityConfig = r16monitoringcapability, and monitoringCapabilityConfig = r17monitoringcapability for the active DL BWP, Ncellscap-r17 is replaced by Ncells,r17/r15cap-r17, or by Ncells,r17/r16cap-r17, or by Ncells,r17/{r15,r16}cap-r17, respectively, and MPDCCHtotal,Xs,μ=Ncells, refcap-r17⋅MPDCCHmax,Xs,μ⋅Ncells,r17,0DL,Xs,μ+γ∙Ncells,r17,1DL,Xs,μj=06Ncells,r17,0DL,j+γ∙Ncells,r17,1DL,j, CPDCCHtotal,Xs,μ=Ncells,refcap-r17⋅CPDCCHmax,Xs,μ⋅Ncells,r17,0DL,Xs,μ+γ∙Ncells,r17,1DL,Xs,μj=06Ncells,r17,0DL,j+γ∙Ncells,r17,1DL,j, and Ncells,refcap-r17 is one of Ncells,r17/r15cap-r17, Ncells,r17/r16cap-r17, or Ncells,r17/{r15,r16}cap-r17, respectively.
+If the UE is configured with downlink cells for which the UE is provided monitoringCapabilityConfig = r15monitoringcapability and downlink cells for which the UE is provided monitoringCapabilityConfig = r17monitoringcapability for the active DL BWPs, Ncellscap-r17 is replaced by Ncells,r17/r15cap-r17.
+If the UE is configured with downlink cells for which the UE is provided monitoringCapabilityConfig = r16monitoringcapability and downlink cells for which the UE is provided monitoringCapabilityConfig = r17monitoringcapability for the active DL BWPs, Ncellscap-r17 is replaced by Ncells,r17/r16cap-r17.
+If the UE is configured with downlink cells for which the UE is provided monitoringCapabilityConfig = r15monitoringcapability and downlink cells for which the UE is provided monitoringCapabilityConfig = r16monitoringcapability and downlink cells for which the UE is provided monitoringCapabilityConfig = r17monitoringcapability for the active DL BWPs, Ncellscap-r17 is replaced by Ncells,r17/{r15,r16}cap-r17.
 If, for one or more of the cells, the UE is provided with monitoringCapabilityConfig = r16monitoringcapability, γ=1.

 *** Unchanged text omitted ***